-Community Development Block Grant (CDBG): The City is expecting to receive a grant allocation of \$1,378,966 of which twenty percent (20%) or \$275,793 will be used for Program Administration which includes an allocation of \$24,000 for Fair Housing Foundation.
-The City also anticipates a carryover balance of \$1,545,228.
-The carryover amount (\$1,545,228) along with the remaining balance (after program administration allocation) of the expected allocation \$1,103,173 will be programmed to Public Service projects and City Services projects, including capital improvement projects (CIP).
-The City does not have CDBG Program Income to report currently.
+Community Development Block Grant (CDBG): The City will receive a grant allocation of \$1,453,467 of which twenty percent (20%) or \$290,693 will be used for Program Administration which includes an allocation of \$24,000 for Fair Housing Foundation; the remaining balance of \$1,453,467will be programmed in Public Service projects and City Services projects.
+The City does not have CDBG Program Income to report at this time.